-Keywords: face mask detection, social media, dataset, computer vision, deep learning set mandatory face mask rules in public areas to reduce t researchers aimed to rapidly develop efficient systems that of representative and novel datasets proved to be the bigg did not account for potential race, gender, and age biases. specific race groups, such as Asian or Caucasian.
-In this contains images posted on Twitter during the pandemic from Bias-Aware Face Mask Detection (BAFMD) dataset contains to mitigate the problem for the face mask detection task. widely used face mask detection datasets and illustrate that and generalization ability.
-The dataset is publicly available Keywords: face mask detection, social media, dataset, com The rapid worldwide spread of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV2) or COVID-19 created a global pandemic.
+The rapid worldwide spread of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV2) or COVID-19 created a global pandemic.
 More than 127 million cases were confirmed within a year [1] because of the virus.
 Medical experts, public health agencies, and governments worldwide recommended a series of prevention measures, such as social distancing, travel bans, country-wide lockdowns, and wearing face masks in public spaces [2].
 Practical measures, such as face masks, have been adopted for more extended periods.
 Computer vision researchers and practitioners rapidly started developing automatic detection methods due to this massive increase in face mask usage, as existing face detection methods struggled to detect faces with masks.
-Since monitoring and screening applications of face mask detection system.
-Face mask detection has been an understudied suban accurate and fair face mask detection system.
+Since monitoring and screening applications of face mask detection systems help society prevent virus transmission, it became essential to develop an accurate and fair face mask detection system.

-Face mask detection has been an understudied subtopic within face detection research until the COVID-19 pandemic.
-Most early work on occluded face detection focused on occlusions such as glasses, hands covering the lower part of the face, and pollution-masks [3, 4, 5, 6].
+Face mask detection has been an understudied sub-topic within face detection research until the COVID-19 pandemic.
+The earliest work on occluded face detection focused on occlusions such as glasses, hands covering the lower part of the face, and pollution-masks [3- 6].
 Moreover, these early works only focused on Asian countries where face mask usage was already common even before the COVID-19 pandemic because of excessive air pollution and SARS-associated coronavirus [7].
 Therefore, when the pandemic started, researchers combined available datasets [8] that contained Asian people wearing face masks with other standard face detection datasets, such as WIDER [9], or they tried to produce datasets with artificial face masks.
 Although these approaches showed better performance for the masked face detection task, their application in the real-world setting remained limited mainly due to imbalanced race distribution in the datasets.
 Biased data leads to biased models that may not be applicable to certain population segments, e.g., people with dark skin color.
 Such issues potentially raise ethical concerns about the fairness of automated systems.
 Therefore, a system that will be used in daily life across the world should be trained with a more representative and demographically balanced dataset to mitigate biases [10, 11].
 A study [12] shows that most existing large-scale face databases are biased towards "lighter skin" faces, e.g., Caucasian, compared to "darker" faces, e.g., Black.
 However, such a study has not been conducted on face mask detection datasets.
 In our observations, we noticed a clear selection bias toward Asian faces, as the most famous face mask datasets are collected in Asia.